 JET Programme Age Limit Raised to 40

-There have been some recent changes to the Jet Programme, most notably in the eligibility requirements, which are worth knowing about.
+There have been some changes to the Jet Programme, most notably in the eligibility requirements, which are worth knowing about.

 The JET Programme is a nonprofit, government-sponsored initiative to place young native English speakers as assistant language teachers (ALTs), sports exchange advisers (SEAs), and coordinators for international relations (CIRs) in the Japanese countryside.
-As of 2012, there are 4,360 participants in the program from 40 countries.

 Although minimum contract conditions apply to all JETs, such as the minimum 20 days of vacation per contract year, actual work conditions vary widely.
 Every ALT is assigned to one or more Japanese Teachers of English (JTE) who is the primary teacher for that class.
 For some ALTs, this means their job involves little more than modeling dialogues from the textbook; for others, especially those who stay on for more than one year and show interest and aptitude, the JTE may allow the ALT the freedom to design and teach his or her own classes.
 For people considering a career in education, your time on JET may be considered as teaching experience by boards of education in your home country or abroad.